 Is Cash King Once Again?

-This article was originally featured in Inc.com.
+This article was featured in The Georgia Association of Public Plan Trustees's Q4 Newsletter and on Inc.com.

 For business owners, the Federal Reserve's zero-interest rate policy instituted before 2022 was either a blessing or a curse.
 On one hand, there was no incentive to focus on cash reserves, because there was simply no interest to be earned.
 On the other hand, when interest rates were really low, the prices of stocks and other investments increased significantly.
 Because it was cheaper to borrow money and there was a lot of money available, risky investments became very appealing to people.